JoinColony/colonyNetwork/docs/index.md

 The Colony Network is maintained and improved by the [Meta Colony](tldr/metacolony.md) (which is, itself, a colony on the network with special permissions).

-Membership in the Metacolony is open to all (and heartily encouraged!), but changes such as [network upgrades](docs/upgrades.md) require a minimum _reputation_ within the Metacolony to proceed.
+Membership in the Metacolony is open to all (and heartily encouraged!), but changes such as [network upgrades](concepts/upgrades.md) require a minimum _reputation_ within the Metacolony to proceed.

 ### Colony SDK

-The Colony SDK is a JavaScript library designed to make interaction with the Colony Network as straightforward as possible for (d)app developers.&#x20;
+The Colony SDK is a JavaScript library designed to make interaction with the Colony Network as straightforward as possible for (d)app developers.

 Using the Colony SDK, all of the functions of a colony can be imported and called as methods within a JavaScript application.
 It runs on all modern browsers as well as in an NodeJS environment.

 Things like parsing returned parameters from a transaction, and signing transactions with a wallet provider are all handled by this library while providing a small API with sane defaults.

-To learn more about how to use the Colony SDK with your dapp, or to get specific info about the Colony SDK API, see its [docs](https://app.gitbook.com/o/-MTaEZ\_7xhxpButTDDNj/s/slSiNQHJDrgYgciBacVr/).
+To learn more about how to use the Colony SDK with your dapp, or to get specific info about the Colony SDK API, see its [docs](/docs/colonysdk).

 ### Developer Portal